-As this report is similar in structure to the ‘All pages’ report mentioned earlier, you can also add a secondary dimension.
+This report is similar in structure to the ‘All pages’ report mentioned earlier, so you can also add a secondary dimension.

 Sales Performance Report

-The sales performance report is similar in structure to the Product Performance Report mentioned above, but instead of using the Product name, Product SKU, Product Category, or Product Brand as the primary dimension, you have the choice between Transaction ID and Date.
+The sales performance report is similar in structure to the Product Performance Report mentioned above.
+Instead of using the Product name, Product SKU, Product Category, or Product Brand as the primary dimension, you have the choice between Transaction ID and Date.

 The metrics that you’re able to measure in this report include:

 This report enables you to create a group of products based on specified dimensions.
 There are three main ways to group product lists:

 - Categories: This is the most straightforward list in terms of product groupings.
 It’s a static list which is grouped based on the categories of products you’re selling.
 So, for example, if you’re stationary shop you can compare your pencil sales with your paper sales.

 - Search results: This creates a group based on the search query.
 For example, if a user searches for ‘vintage fashion’, all of the products that are shown will be added into a product list.
 This list is dynamic as the products shown could change over time.